devdigital/AutofacSettings/README.md

 `AspNetCoreSettingsService` takes your ASP.NET Core `IConfiguration` to read from any sources you've configured with the ASP.NET Core configuration builder.

-`AppConfigSettingsService` takes a `NameValueCollection`, for example `Configuration.AppSettings`, for reading app settings from an app/web.config file.
+`AppConfigSettingsService` takes a `NameValueCollection`, for example `ConfigurationManager.AppSettings`, for reading app settings from an app/web.config file.

 The constructor of these setting services can also take these optional parameters: